Sounders’ Chad Marshall ready to become 13th MLS player to play in 400 games

 That hasn’t been too hard for the Cuban defector.
 He says he’s eternally grateful he got the chance to play in even one MLS game, let alone so many for the same squad.
 In his mind, he owes it to the Sounders and fans to give back all he can.

-In Marshall’s case, his 400 games will have come via nine seasons with the Columbus Crew and now a fifth campaign for a Sounders team that brought him a second MLS Cup championship ring to go with one earned in 2008.
+In Marshall’s case, his 400 games will have come via 10 seasons with the Columbus Crew and now a fourth campaign for a Sounders team that brought him a second MLS Cup championship ring to go with one earned in 2008.

 Longtime Los Angeles Galaxy keeper Kevin Hartman leads the all-time appearance list at 507, followed by current Real Salt Lake and U.S. Men’s National Team keeper Nick Rimando at 496.
 Marshall would tie Jack Jewsbury, former Kansas City Wizards and Portland Timbers defender, for the 12th spot at 400 games played as of Wednesday.